adhar-m/monitorBotReddit/README.md

 # Mention Bot (Reddit)
-A bot to let you easily monitor subreddits of your choice for mentions of your product/company.
+A bot to let you easily monitor subreddits of your choice for mentions of a particular word or phrase.
 It also returns the sentiment (polarity and subjectivity) of that comment, along with its score.

+# Why is this useful?
-Useful for entrepreneurs or customer service representatives who want to monitor conversations about their products and respond to customer feedback on Reddit.
+Useful for product managers or customer service representatives who want to monitor conversations about their products and respond to feedback on Reddit.

-Still very much in progress.

 # Requirements
 In order to run the script, make sure you have the following installed: